Date: October 6, 2021

 Time: 12:00 PM – 2:30 PM EDT

-Language: This event will be held in English
+Language: This event was held in English

 The transition to a low carbon future will require vastly expanded use of large batteries for electric vehicles of all sizes, as well as household, commercial and industrial energy storage.
 Global battery demand is expected to grow by 25% annually through 2030.
 This transformation will require unprecedented levels of investment, collaboration and innovation across both private and public sectors to support the development of safe and responsible battery value chains.

-- Who Should Attend: This is a public event that is targeted towards professionals involved in supplying minerals for EV batteries, those designing and manufacturing EV batteries, individuals involved in managing supply chains that deal with recycling and reusing batteries, as well as government officials who are responsible for creating the policy and regulatory conditions that can enable a more circular economy approach to developing an EV economy within North America.
+- Who Should Attend: This is a public event was targeted towards professionals involved in supplying minerals for EV batteries, those designing and manufacturing EV batteries, individuals involved in managing supply chains that deal with recycling and reusing batteries, as well as government officials who are responsible for creating the policy and regulatory conditions that can enable a more circular economy approach to developing an EV economy within North America.